 What am I talking about?
 Does this have something to do with the Lord’s Supper?
 No, it does not.
 It has to do with parallels with ancient Christological heresies as well as the Radical Reformation in some corners of modern fundamentalism.
 Namely, the corner from which I emerged into Reformed theology.

-The church to which I used to belong, Cornerstone Baptist Church, used to fellowship with the Independent Baptist Fellowship, International, based in Fort Worth, Texas.
-The institution which trains preachers for this fellowship is now called Crown Southwest-Norris Seminary (formerly, Norris Bible Baptist Institute).
-The former director of CBC’s former bus ministry who officiated my wedding almost 12 years ago is a graduate of Norris Bible Baptist Institute.
-He now pastors another church, and I work with his son-in-law, who serves that church as its associate pastor.
-This friend of mine recently told me that his church no longer fellowships with Norris Seminary since they merged with The Crown College for two reasons: one, the school’s getting taken over by so-called “Hyper-Calvinists” (which is what 4 point Arminian IFB’s call 5 point Calvinists), and two, one of the instructors teaches that Christ got his body from Mary.
+The independent fundamental Baptist (IFB) church to which I used to belong supported a small Bible institute based in my home town.
+A close family friend from this church is a graduate of this school.
+He now pastors another church, and I have regular contact with the associate pastor.
+This associate once told me that his church no longer fellowships with the Bible institute in question since it merged with another more established Bible college for two reasons: one, the school’s getting taken over by so-called “Hyper-Calvinists“; and two, one of the instructors teaches that Christ got his body from Mary.
 Some of you may be wondering, “And the problem with this is . . .?”
 But others of you may know where I’m going.

-Where I’m going is to the teachings in vogue among some independent Baptists, among others, I suppose, regarding the source of the body of Christ, and the nature of the blood of Christ.
+Where I am going is to the teachings in vogue among some independent Baptists, among others, I suppose, regarding the source of the body of Christ, and the nature of the blood of Christ.

 The Chemistry of the Blood